 Same process if the employee wants to take 2 days off – record this as 6 hours (2 x 3hrs as per minimum hours) even if they would have worked more or less on those two days.
 After the two days are taken, the balance will correctly show as 54 hours remaining (4 weeks less 0.4 of a week = 3.6 weeks)

 Secondly – how much the employee gets paid for the hours of leave being taken

-New Zealand legislation requires that the amount you pay for Annual Leave is based on the higher of the last 4 weeks, or the last 52 weeks average paid.
+New Zealand legislation requires that the amount you pay for Annual Leave is based on the higher of their normal pay, or the average of the last 52 weeks.
 (There are some finer points to this but we won’t worry about those right now).
-So, when you are paying 1 weeks Annual Leave, it will be the higher of either what they would normally earn in a week, or the average from the last 52 weeks average pay – calculated using the dates immediately prior to when the Annual Leave is being taken.
+So, when you are paying 1 weeks Annual Leave, it will be the higher of either what they would normally earn in a week, or the average from the last 52 weeks pay – calculated using the dates immediately prior to when the Annual Leave is being taken.

 Xero Payroll will work this out for you.
 If you have recorded the Annual Leave as 15 hours being taken, Xero knows that’s “A Week” according to what’s in the Employment Tab.
-It will then look back at what’s been paid as an average from last 4 or 52 weeks, and this will be the amount it will calculate to pay out.
+It will then look back at what’s been paid as an average from last 52 weeks, and this will be the amount it will calculate to pay out.
 You will see it when the Annual Leave amount appears on the Payslip – there is a blue toggle where you choose to pay either the normal hourly rate (say $25) or the Average rate.
-The Average rate is higher, then it’s most likely the correct one in this example.
+If the Average rate is higher, then it’s most likely the correct one.

-Xero will increase the Average rate if your employee has worked more than the minimum hours.
-For this example, with the Standard Hours recorded as 15 in Xero, if the employee had actually worked 30 hours a week on average over the past 4 weeks, then their Annual Leave payout rate would double.
+Xero will increase the $ hourly rate if your employee has worked more than minimum hours.
+For this example, with the Standard Hours recorded as 15 in Xero, if the employee had actually worked 30 hours a week on average, then their Annual Leave $ rate would double.
 So instead of being paid 15 hours x say $25 an hour as their normal rate of pay, they would be paid 15 hours x $50 an hour.

 You can represent minimum hours with as little as 5 hours a week or even less and as long as you record leave taken based on that proportion, then the balance will be correct.
 And as long as you toggle to allow Xero Payroll to increase the hourly rate being paid, you will be paying your employees correctly.